Cyrene, Libya: Archaic period

 After its foundation, the city was ruled by a series of monarchs descended from Battus I. Over the course of the sixth century BC, Cyrene grew to become the most powerful city in the region.
 In the first half of the sixth century BC, Battus II encouraged further Greek settlement in the city, especially from the Peloponnese and Crete.
 This sparked conflict with the indigenous Libyans, whose king Adicran appealed to Egypt for help around 570 BC.
 The pharaoh Apries launched a military expedition against Cyrene, but was decisively defeated at the Battle of Irasa.

-Arcesilaus II oversees the weighing of silphium for export, on a Laconian kylix, ca. 565-560 BC.
+Arcesilaus II oversees the weighing of silphium for export, on a Laconian kylix, c.
+565–560 BC.

-According to Herodotus, conflict with king Arcesilaus II "the Cruel" (ca. 560-550 BC) led his brothers to leave the city and found the city of Barca to the west.
+According to Herodotus, conflict with king Arcesilaus II "the Cruel" (c.
+560–550 BC) led his brothers to leave the city and found the city of Barca to the west.
 Archaeological evidence shows that Greek presence at Barca predates this foundation, going back to the seventh century.
-Arcesilaus was defeated by the Barcans and Libyans at the Battle of Leuco, killed by his brother and succeeded by his infant son Battus III (ca. 550-530 BC), under whom Cyrene continued to suffer from continued internal conflict.
+Arcesilaus was defeated by the Barcans and Libyans at the Battle of Leuco, killed by his brother and succeeded by his infant son Battus III (c.
+550–530 BC), under whom Cyrene continued to suffer from continued internal conflict.
 This was resolved through a reform of the city's laws by Demonax of Mantinea.
 These reforms appear to have limited the authority of the king to religious matters, vested political power in the Cyrenaean people, and divided the Cyreneans into three tribes.
 He may also have mediated a peace with Barca and introduced trial by combat.

-Battus III's son Arcesilaus III (ca. 530-515 BC) attempted to revoke Demonax's constitution and was driven into exile.
+Battus III's son Arcesilaus III (c.
+530–515 BC) attempted to revoke Demonax's constitution and was driven into exile.
 He returned with an army from Samos and regained control but forced out once more and was assassinated at Barca.
 His mother Pheretime appealed to the Achaemenid governor of Egypt, Aryandes, who besieged and sacked Barca in 515 BC.
 According to Herodotus, Aryandes marched his troops through Cyrene and then, regretting that he had not taken the opportunity to conquer Cyrene, attempted to get back in, but was prevented.
 The story is strange; it may be that the city was actually conquered by the Persians.
 Remains of an extramural temple destroyed by the Persians at this time have been found.